kk289/ML-Multiclass_Classification_and_Neural_Network-MATLAB/README.md

 [dummy, p] = max(h', [ ], 2);
 ```

-The training set accuracy is about 97.52%.
+The training set accuracy from Neural Network Prediction Function is about *97.52%*.

 ## Result